China's top paper defends grip of state firms

 The top executives of the most important banks and companies are appointed by the government and typically hold official ranks equivalent to that of vice-minister.

-The People’s Daily argued that such conglomerates are crucial to advancing innovation and economic security, although pro-privatisation economists have argued China’s favouring of these firms is strangling long-term growth and development.
+The People’s Daily argued that such conglomerates are crucial to advancing innovation and economic security, although pro-privatization economists have argued China’s favoring of these firms is strangling long-term growth and development.

 “Currently, multinational companies are striving to control our country’s major industries, hoping to become the overlords of some sectors, and only strong state-owned enterprises have the ability to contend with them,” said the paper.